 ADHD Boarding Schools May Be the Answer for Struggling DC Teens

 Attention Deficit Hyperactivity Disorder is a genetic disorder that refers to problems regulating a specific set of brain functions known as executive functioning skills.
 These skills involve attention, concentration, memory, impulsivity, motivation, and socialization.
-If your DC son is struggling with autism spectrum disorder (ASD) or other neurodevelopmental issues, New Focus Academy, one of the nation’s leading ADHD boarding schools, can help him gain the skills he needs for independence.
+If your DC teen is struggling with autism spectrum disorder (ASD) or other neurodevelopmental issues, New Focus Academy, one of the nation’s leading ADHD boarding schools, can help them gain the skills they need for independence.
 Differences in ADHD brains may cause difficulties in school, behavior, and dealing with everyday life.

 A combination of medication and therapy is considered the best approach to ADHD.
 ADHD boarding schools provide intensive cognitive behavioral therapy as well as the most effective medications to manage the disorder.